Algebra IV Euclidean spaces

 Duality.

-Symmetric bilinear forms on an R-e.v.
+Symmetrical bilinear forms on an R-e.v.

 Interpretation of duality in a Euclidean space.
 Symmetric and orthogonal endomorphisms in a Euclidean space.
 Link with the adjoint.
 Associated quadratic form.
 Diagonalization of symmetric matrices in an orthonormal basis.
-Simultaneous diagonalization of two symmetric forms of which one is positive definite.
+Simultaneous diagonalization of two symmetric forms, one of which is positive definite.

 Hermitian sesquilinear forms and Hermitian spaces.